amarchenko26/metoo/README.md

 - file_date: date case was filed
 - res_date: date case was closed
 - basis: basis of discrimination
-- jurisdiction
+- jurisdiction: jurisdiction of the case
+  - Employment
+  - Public Accommodation
-- win
+  - Housing
-- settle
+  - Education
+- win: whether the complainant won the case
+- settle: whether the case was settled
-- court
+- court: whether the case went to court
 - victim_f: whether the complainant was female

 **$raw_data/MN/mn_raw_cases.xlsx**